Blog icon

 Biography

-Dr Brendan Trewin has worked as a medical entomologist since 2009, specializing in mosquito spatial ecology, statistical modelling and genetics.
+A/Prof Brendan Trewin has worked as a medical entomologist since 2009, specializing in mosquito spatial ecology, statistical modelling and genetics.
 He is a senior research scientist at the CSIRO developing innovative mosquito control and vector-borne disease prevention technologies.
-Dr Trewin was part of the Debug Innisfail team that successfully suppressed a number of Aedes aegypti populations in north Queensland using sterile insect technology.
-He is currently working with a number of collaborators including James Cook University and local indigenous communities to eliminate populations of invasive mosquitoes in the Torres Strait.
+A/Prof Trewin was part of the Debug Innisfail team that successfully suppressed a number of Aedes aegypti populations in north Queensland using sterile insect technology.
+He is currently working with a number of partners including Oxitec, James Cook University and local Indigenous communities to build technologies, such as the Friendly Self-Limiting system which could eliminate populations of invasive, Asian tiger mosquitoes in the Torres Strait.

-Dr Trewin finished his PhD in 2018 on the risk that Ae. aegypti will re-establish in Brisbane through the large number of rainwater tanks now present in the region.
-Dr Trewin has successfully demonstrated his ability to engage and communicate with the public, local communities/council groups, external stakeholders and senior management.
+A/Prof Trewin finished his PhD in 2018 on the risk that Ae. aegypti will re-establish in Brisbane through the large number of rainwater tanks now present in the region.
+A/Prof Trewin has successfully demonstrated his ability to engage and communicate with the public, Indigenous communities. local council, health authorities, external stakeholders and commercial partners.
 He has an interest in applying science that originates from the combination of field data with predictive models, to better understand the ecology of disease vectors and their impacts on society.
-Dr Trewin has developed and implemented novel research that has improved health outcomes for Australian communities.
+A/Prof Trewin has developed and implemented novel research that has improved health outcomes for Australian communities.

 Achievements and Awards